top of page

 Community Partnerships

-At Contentus, we believe end-of-life care belongs to everyone.
-By partnering with local organizations, community groups, and care providers, we help extend compassionate support and education beyond medical settings, bringing care back to where people live and connect.
+At Contentus, we believe end-of-life support is a shared community responsibility.
+By partnering with local organizations, community groups, and care providers, we help extend compassionate, non-clinical support and education beyond medical settings—bringing care closer to where people live, connect, and support one another.

 Partnership opportunities include:

-• Co-creating resources or community-based projects that strengthen collective care
+• Co-creating resources or community-based initiatives that strengthen collective caregiving

-• Offering workshops for staff, faith communities, or neighbourhood networks
+• Offering workshops for staff, faith communities, and neighbourhood networks

-Together, we can nurture a more connected and caring community—one where knowledge, compassion, and presence guide the way.
+Together, we can help foster more connected, caring communities—where knowledge, compassion, and presence guide how we support one another at the end of life.

 bottom of page